AidaRazak/Javers/Part1/README.md

 3. Random the card in players hand.(✅)
 4. Database for who moves first.(✅)
 5. Clockwise-based turns.(✅)
-6. Winner of the round and game clear.
+6. Winner of the round and game clear.(✅)